-The first thing to keep in mind when doing a California patch is that the hole you are patching must be square or rectangle.
-If the hole you are repairing is trapezoid, circle, oval, or any other shape other than square, you must first cut the hole to the shape of a square.
+For a California patch to work, the hole you are repairing must be square or rectangle.
+If the hole you are repairing is trapezoid, circle, oval, or any other shape other than square, you can still use a california patch.
+However, you must first cut the hole to the shape of a square.
 Use a keyhole saw to make cuts to even out the edges of the hole you are repairing.
 Try not to enlarge the hole too much.
 California patches do not work well on holes that are over 8 inches wide or long.

 Cut a piece of drywall three inches wider and three inches taller than the hole you are repairing.
 For example, if the hole is 4" x 4" cut a piece of drywall 7" x 7".
 The piece of drywall that you cut should be the same shape as the hole you are repairing but be larger all around.

 Turn the piece of drywall over and measure in from each side 1 1/2 inches all around.
 Using a utility knife, score the brown paper on the back side of the piece of drywall along all four lengths 1 1/2 inches from each edge.
 See the diagram beside for a better understanding.